Delivering the ATS Message Service to the End User using AMHS Possible issues and solutions

 Email Client Only solution and why it is a Very Bad Approach

 A typical ATS Message Service interface has a lot in common with a general purpose Internet email interface.
 An "obvious" approach is to use a standard email client as the end user interface onto the ATS Message Service.
-This would lead to the architecture illustrated

 The basic idea of using a standard email client as the interface to the ATS Message Service is attractive.
 Unfortunately, it is at best a partial solution, and in general has many problems.
 The conclusion, which will be justified below in more detail, is that this approach is not desirable.
 The basic problem is: